ksanu1998/starter-academic/content/project/beaverpy/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "conv-NumPy"
+title: beaverpy
-summary: 'An implementation of `Conv2D`, `MaxPool2D`, `Linear`, and `ReLU` using only NumPy.
-This work is being done during my summer internship at DeGirum Corp., Santa Clara.'
+summary: beaverpy is an implementation of PyTorch operators using only NumPy and is available as a PyPI package.
+This work is being done during my summer internship at DeGirum Corp., Santa Clara.
 authors:
   - admin
 tags: []